 Airbus supports corporate social responsibility activities that have a positive effect on the lives of local communities.
 Airbus supports:

 The Unnati Foundation enables underprivileged youth to obtain employment.
-In this partnership, Airbus sponsors vocational training of youth from less fortunate backgrounds, and also mentors them on life skills, values and etiquette.
+In this partnership, Airbus sponsors vocational training of youth from less fortunate backgrounds, and mentors them on life skills, values and etiquette.
 Since 2016, Airbus has supported more than 800 youths in their vocational training with Unnati Foundation.
 They are now placed in organisations like Indiabulls, Café Coffee Day, Bharat Matrimony, and Tata Westside.

 The Smile Foundation works in the areas of education, healthcare, youth employability and women empowerment across several states of India.
-The NGO-initiated “Smile on Wheels” is a national-level mobile hospital programme for underprivileged children and women.
+The NGO-initiated “Smile on Wheels” which is a national-level mobile hospital programme for underprivileged children and women.
 The programme systematically takes well-equipped medical vans along with specialised doctors, nurses, medical staff and medicines to villages and slums.
-Airbus in India has joined Smile Foundation to provide health care in rural and slum areas of Delhi and the National Capital Region.
+Airbus India has joined Smile Foundation to provide health care in rural and slum areas of Delhi and the National Capital Region.
 Approximately 54,000 beneficiaries are covered through mobile health clinics out of which 70% are women and children and 900 are covered in three special health camps.

 The Christel House Learning Centre is a place for disadvantaged children to grow, achieve and realise their dreams.
-The mission of the Christel House is to help orphaned, abandoned and underprivileged children break the cycle of poverty and make them self-sufficient and contributing members of society.
-The support includes scholarship for university education, development of job search skills for those entering the workforce and networking opportunities for graduates looking to improve employment opportunities.
+The mission of the Christel House is to help orphaned, abandoned and underprivileged children break the cycle of poverty and make them self-sufficient and contributing members of the society.
+The support includes scholarship for university education, development of job search skills for those entering the workforce and networking opportunities for graduates to improve employment opportunities.
 Under this initiative 35 students were given scholarships to pursue engineering degrees from a recognised university.

 Sightsavers India’s philosophy is that no person should go blind for avoidable causes.
 They are providing specialist treatment and eye care facilities for the people in need.
-With the support of Airbus in India, 60 camps are to be organised across Delhi/NCR to reach some 6,000 people, screening for eye problems like refractive error and cataracts.
-Patients diagnosed with refractive error will be prescribed glasses – which will be made available to them.
-Those identified with cataracts will be referred to the base hospital or government hospitals for treatment.
+With the support of Airbus India, 60 camps are to be organised across Delhi/NCR to reach around 6,000 people, screening for eye problems like refractive error and cataracts.
+Patients diagnosed with refractive error are prescribed glasses – which are made available to them.
+Those identified with cataracts are referred to the base hospital or government hospitals for treatment.

-Airbus is sponsoring a two-year part-time MBA programme delivered in Bengaluru by Toulouse Business School in collaboration with the Indian Institute of Management (IIM-B), Bengaluru.
-The programme commenced from the academic year 2015-2016 and has been a success, with an initial enrolment of over 60 students.
+Airbus is sponsoring a two-year part-time MBA programme delivered in Bengaluru by the Toulouse Business School in collaboration with the Indian Institute of Management (IIM-B), Bengaluru.
+The programme commenced in the 2015-2016 academic year and has been a success with an initial enrolment of over 60 students.